triplebob/emis-xml-toolkit/docs/modules.md

 ## Overview

 This application converts EMIS XML search files into SNOMED clinical codes and provides detailed analysis of search logic, rules, and criteria.
-The codebase uses a unified pipeline architecture with specialized analyzers for efficient processing and consistent data handling across the application.
+The codebase uses a unified pipeline architecture with specialised analyzers for efficient processing and consistent data handling across the application.

 ## Core Application Flow